Saherpathan/Autogluon_prediction/README.md

 # Predict Bike Sharing Demand with AutoGluon

-## I have accomplished this project as a part of AWS Machine Learning Engineer Nanodegree
+## This project has been accomplished as a part of AWS Machine Learning Engineer Nanodegree

 ## Overview